Local government in Dublin: 1900: Expansion of city

 In reorganisation shortly after the implementation of the 1898 Act, the urban districts of Clontarf, of Drumcondra, Clonliffe and Glasnevin, and of New Kilmainham were incorporated into the city.
 The added area became the wards of Clontarf East, Clontarf West, Drumcondra, Glasnevin, and New Kilmainham, each elected one alderman and three councillors (with a further portion added to the South Dock Ward).
 This was an expansion of the number of members of the City Council from sixty to eighty.
 An election was held for the new wards in January 1901.

 Establishment of Howth

 Howth became an urban district in 1919, having formerly been within the rural district of North Dublin.

 Local Government (Ireland) Act 1919

 The Local Government (Ireland) Act 1919 introduced the system of proportional representation by means of the single transferable vote to Irish local elections.
 This ended the use of wards in the city and district electoral divisions in the county as electoral areas.
 However, they continued to be used and defined as fundamental geographical units, both to define the borough electoral areas and county electoral areas, and as census tracts.

+Starting in 1920, Dublin Corporation used ten "Borough Electoral Areas" with DM ranging from 6 to 10, to elect its 80 members.